Information You Can Find in Our Guide:

 WIC offices are located in many different places.
 WIC has standalone clinic locations, but offices can also be found at state health departments and hospitals.
 There are many other organizations that partner with the WIC nutrition program to make nutritious food services and assistance more accessible in local communities.
 These partners include churches, non-profit organizations, community centers and locations within Tribal Nations.
 Most locations require appointments, but many also allow walk-ins and offer extended times for applicants and recipients to access their benefits.
 Current and prospective participants are encouraged to always double-check the hours of operation of their local WIC offices before making a trip to one.

-Learn more about WIC and finding a location in our comprehensive WIC guide.
+Learn more about WIC and finding a location in our free guide.

 WIC recipients receive their food benefits in the form of cash, voucher or WIC EBT card.
-Not all states administer benefits through the WIC card, but current policy is transitioning all states to the card and away from cash or vouchers.
 An EBT card, or Electronic Benefits Transfer card, is similar to a debit card.
 It gives WIC recipients the freedom to purchase their food with the convenience of a card.
 Like a debit card, it comes with a PIN that participants create themselves.
 The benefit of an EBT card is that participants can receive their allowances digitally and automatically.
 Since several government programs disburse financial benefits through the EBT card, recipients can use the same card for more than one benefits program.

 An EBT card also makes checking the card balance easy.
 Benefit recipients can either call the EBT service number, call their WIC number or check online.
 Recipients have the benefit of using their card in many stores.
 As long as the store accepts EBT cards at their registers, then WIC participants are able to use them to purchase authorized products.
 If a recipient is eligible for the WIC Farmers’ Market Nutrition Program (FMNP), they will receive special FMNP coupons to use at participating farmers’ markets.

 A lost WIC card is not uncommon.
 The card is small and easy to lose or misplace.
 The first step that card holders should take is to call the EBT customer service line and report a WIC card lost.
 In some states, card holders can call their WIC offices directly.
 Doing this ensures that the lost or stolen card is unusable so that no one can make fraudulent purchases with someone else’s benefits.
 The second step is to contact a local WIC office and inquire about obtaining a new EBT card.
 There may be a delay in using benefits because WIC offices typically do not issue WIC cards the same day as the theft was reported.
 It may take as long as a one week to receive a new WIC card at some offices.
 WIC participants are advised to bring a photo ID or some other valid form of identification with them when picking up their new card.